Music

 MUSC 102.
 MUSIC THEORY II.
 3 Credits.

-This course is the study of harmonic practice and part writing.
+The study of harmonic practice and part writing in various music genres.
 It involves treatment of major and minor seventh chords and melodic construction.

 MUSC 103.
 MUSIC THEORY III.
 3 Credits.

-Pre-requisites: MUSC 102; concurrent enrollment in MUSC 106 is required; music minors and non-music majors/minors require permission of the department chair.
+Pre-requisites: MUSC 102; concurrent enrollment in MUSC 106 is required.

-This course emphasizes analysis, modulation, non-dominant and secondary dominant seventh chords as used in American popular song and American jazz forms.
+Emphasizes analysis, modulation, non-dominant and secondary dominant seventh chords as used in Contemporary music, American popular song and American jazz forms.

-This course introduces C clefs, compound meter and advanced rhythms.
-Dictation includes error detection as well as melodic dictation.
+Introduces C clefs, compound meter, and advanced rhythms.
+Dictation includes melodic detection as well as rhythmic dictation.
+Students employ solfege in sight singing.

-This courses consists of modulation exercises and introduction of sequentials.
-Error detection and harmonic dictation will be emphasized.
+Consists of modulation exercises and introduction of chromaticism.
+Rhythmic and harmonic dictation are emphasized.

 MUSC 110.
 CONVOCATION AND RECITAL ATTENDANCE.
 0 Credits.

-This course is comprised of attending all weekly convocations, as well as department recitals and selected non-EWU performances for a total number of 15 per quarter.
+Weekly performance hour, required for all music majors.
+Comprised of attending the weekly convocation, for a total number of 10 per quarter.
 Course must be passed 11 quarters for music majors.
 The required number for transfer students will be determined on an individual basis.
+Students may also perform on these concerts.

 MUSC 117.
 PIANO CLASS I BEGIN/NON-MAJORS.
 1 Credit.

-These classes will consist of basic theory, simple harmonization, improvisation, sight-reading, chord recognition and fundamental jazz/blues.
+Consists of basic theory, simple harmonization, improvisation, sight-reading, chord recognition and fundamental jazz/blues, along with basic keyboard techniques.

 MUSC 118.
 PIANO CLASS II BEGIN/NONMAJORS.
 1 Credit.